-- Be aiming to ID 50 lichens, most likely in your neighbourhood
+- Be aiming to ID 50 lichens, most likely in the local neighbourhood

 - Be using a hand lens

-- Use basic terminology to describe lichen features visible with a hand lens. (see LABs glossary and Learn the Language terminology, which can be supplied on request)
+- Use basic terminology to describe lichen features visible with a hand lens.
+(For further details refer to LABs content and Learn the Language terminology, which can be supplied on request

 - Develop identification skills

 - Use FSC identification guides

-- Use "The Dobson" and Dobson spiralbound guides
+- Use "Dobson"

 - Be aware of the BLS website and resources

-- Develop techniques and protocols
+- Develop techniques and protocols for chemical tests

-- Use the C and K chemical tests
+- Use the C and K chemical tests and KC test

 - Use a UV lamp/torch

 - Use appropriate collecting and storage techniques and protocols

 - Use a lichen checklist to aid systematic recording of features

 - Be aware of networking opportunities e.g., local groups/zoom meetings, information on the BLS website etc.

 - Understand the concept of lichen symbiosis and how lichens are named

 - Be aware of the importance of habitat

-The Intermediate stage 1 lichenologist should be developing their knowledge e.g. through attendance at BLS meetings, local group meetings, using the BLS website and Zoom sessions and should:
+The Intermediate stage 1 lichenologist should be developing their knowledge e.g. through attendance at BLS meetings, local group meetings, using the BLS website and Zoom sessions and should :

-- Aim to ID up to 100 lichens (possibly focusing on a few geographical areas or habitats) - Expand their understanding of the terms associated with lichen structure and be able to recognise these structures to facilitate use of the Flora.
-(LEAF 1 glossary is available on request). - Use "The Flora" (The Lichens of Great Britain and Ireland) 2nd ed.
-And the LGBI 3 accounts (as they are posted on the BLS website) - Expand the range of resources used to ID lichens - Use a dissecting microscope - Experience using a compound microscope with guidance - Prepare a slide for microscopy e.g. squashes and sections to show spores (video available) - Measure dimensions using calibration information provided. - Use polarising sheets - Use Ink- vinegar technique - Be able to recognise some different spore morphologies - Be familiar with recording procedures using the BLS database and spreadsheets - Understand the concept of environmental drivers of lichen distribution - Begin recording lichens of specific lichen habitats (using a field notebook) and particularly in their Vice County - Recognise acidic and basic rocks - Recognise acidic and basic barked trees as far as possible and recognising this may change with time - Make up chemicals e.g. C and K - Lead "lichen walks" in areas they feel confident in, probably in their local area. - Recognise that there are "recent" are-lichen name changes (see taxon dictionary)
+Aim to ID up to 100 lichens (possibly focusing on a few geographical areas or habitats)

+Be able to refer to the formal LGBI 3 glossary (produced by Mark Powell) and so expand their understanding of the terms associated with lichen structure and be able to recognise these structures to facilitate use of the Flora.

+Use "The Flora" (The Lichens of Great Britain and Ireland) 2nd ed.
+And the LGBI 3 accounts (as they are posted on the BLS website)

+Expand the range of resources used to ID lichens

+Use a dissecting microscope

+Experience using a compound microscope with guidance

+- Prepare a slide for microscopy e.g. squashes and sections to show spores (video available) - Measure dimensions using calibration information provided. - Use polarising sheets - Use Ink- vinegar technique - Be able to recognise some different spore morphologies

+Be familiar with recording procedures using the BLS database and spreadsheets

+Understand the concept of environmental drivers of lichen distribution

+Begin recording lichens of specific lichen habitats (using a field notebook) and particularly in their Vice County

+Recognise silica rich and calcareous rocks

+Recognise acidic and basic barked trees as far as possible and recognising this may change with time

+Make up chemicals e.g. C and K

+Lead "lichen walks" in areas they feel confident in, probably in their local area.

+Recognise that there are "recent" lichen name changes (see taxon dictionary)